 For example 2 years ago I taped 3 games with an up and comer in the NFL draft, WR Tre McBride from William & Mary.
 I fast forwarded and when you get the hang of it you can watch a players plays in 10-15 minutes.
 There are 128 college teams in Division 1 only, and many more in D II and DIII.
 NFL is a passion for people; college football is a religion.
 Here in silicon Valley you can live stream anything and also don’t have to worry about regional games only being seen.
 We’re techies and you learn things.

 With that being said let’s look at the Jihad Ward and Conner Cook picks below and all of the critic questions should be answered.

+I’m not a fan of this pick.
+I thought the Raiders drafted him too early and even then I’m not a fan.
 He’s more athlete than football player.
 The after draft comments were interesting.
 When Raiders coach Jack Del Rio was asked if Ward was raw he snapped that he wasn’t.
 “The defensive line isn’t like playing QB”.
 When GM Reggie McKenzie was asked, he stated, “he’s definitely raw but we are not looking at him having a redshirt year.
 Hopefully if we coach him up he can be ready to contribute something this season”.